Wangxiaoyue-lab/FunUV/README.md

 # FunUV
-prediction model for functional UTR variants
+A prediction model for functional UTR variants using tree model.

+# Dependencies

+# Installation

+# Usage